Simply Blood

-Simply Blood is an online blood donation platform which connects blood donors using its Android mobile applications and website.
-Simply Blood is world's first virtual blood donation platform having more than 10,000 registered users from more than 180 countries.
+Simply Blood is an online blood donation platform.
+It uses a website and mobile application to connect blood donors and recipients.

-Founding

 Founded by Kiran Verma, Delhi, India in 2016 along with five college passouts from Ambala District, Haryana launched Simply Blood app on January 29, 2017, in Delhi.
 The founder of the platform is a school dropout and other were all software engineers passed out from the same college.
-Simply Blood was founded to solve the blood donation problem and curb black marketing of blood in India.
+Simply Blood was founded to curb black marketing of blood in India.

-Mobile App

-Simply Blood has launched an Android mobile app (applications) only.
-The second version of the app was released by Vijay Goel, former Minister of Youth Affairs and Sports in India on September 23, 2017.
+Simply Blood's mobile app only exists for Android devices.
+The second version of the app was released by Vijay Goel, former Minister of Youth Affairs and Sports in India, on September 23, 2017.